photo credit: Jack Li

 This place has an interesting twist on hot pot: you pick out a type of noodle (we prefer the rice), a broth flavor (they’re all very good), and some sort of meat (meat’s always nice).
 You’ll receive your noodles, meat, and broth separately, with a bunch of tiny dishes of various veggies and mix-ins.
 Then, in an incredible plot twist, it’s the servers who toss all the ingredients into the boiling broth in front of you.
 So it’s like hot pot, but without the crushing fear of cooking everything into oblivion.

 You should go to Hing Kee for one reason: the handmade xiao long bao.
 Sure, this casual spot has other stuff on the menu, but don’t worry about that.
 It’s the XLBs you can see being carefully made in the front window that need to be on the table.
 Get the pork, or pork with crab, and throw in a scallion pancake, too.

-Moon Palace is an upscale spot ideal for date night or a small group dinner.
-This place has great soup dumplings, along with must-order dishes like beef lo mein and dong po pork.
-The space is quiet and dimly lit, which is perfect for a relaxing evening when you don’t want your date to see your enlarged pores.
+Moon Palace is an ideal spot for a quick meal.
+This takeout-only spot has great soup dumplings, along with must-order dishes like beef lo mein and dong po pork.

 Lao Sze Chuan